How Much Does Microblading Cost in Illinois?

 Ask to see healed photos.
 Not fresh-off-the-table photos—anyone can look good fresh.
 Healed photos at 6-8 weeks show you the real result.

-Ask how many procedures they’ve done.
+Ask how many sessions they’ve done.
 There’s a learning curve to this work.
 I didn’t become confident in my results overnight.
 It took thousands of faces.

 Ask what’s included.
 If the touch-up is extra, that “$300 microblading” is actually $450-500.